lvl99/frontend-es6-browserify-gulp-template/README.md

 There are some other ideas at play, namely using third-party vendor code as globals and how to include that into the build structure as well (notable for WordPress theme and plugin development).
-For this `browserify-shim` is required, especially if you need traditional node-like `require` behaviour to interop with vendor code that don't support CommonJS modules.
+For this `browserify-shim` is required, especially if you need traditional node-like `require` behaviour to interop with vendor code that doesn't support CommonJS modules.

-Some people prefer Webpack, but I still really like Browserify.
-Admittedly this structure is complex, but build tasks and folder layouts are really quite opinionated and sometimes need to cover a lot of bases.
+Some people prefer Webpack and its magic, but I still really like Browserify and having some direct control.
+Build tasks and folder layouts are really quite opinionated and sometimes need to cover a lot of bases and may not include solutions adequate for your conditions.
 Consider this one of many opinions!

 I hope this helps you to create your own successful app and build structure.